tomjoht/documenting-apis/_docs/Publishing APIs/pubapis_github_wikis.md

 section: publishingapis
 ---

-## Github wikis as complementary repositories to code projects

 When you create a repository on Github, the repository comes with a wiki that you can add pages to.
 This wiki can be really convenient if your source code is stored on Github.

 Here's an example of the Basecamp API, which is housed on Github.